Antetokounmpo caps extraordinary postseason as Finals MVP

 Antetokounmpo collected 20 points in the third quarter alone to help Milwaukee rally from a 47-42 halftime deficit, though the game was still tied 77-all heading into the final period.

 He had 27 of the Bucks’ 48 total points through the game’s middle two quarters.
-And after making just 55.6% of his free throws in his first 20 games of this postseason, Antetokounmpo went 17 of 19 from the line Tuesday.
+And after making just 55.6% of his free throws in his first 20 games of this postseason, Antetokounmpo went 17 of 19 from the line Tuesday night.

+“It’s hard to find more words to describe what Giannis does,” Bucks coach Mike Budenholzer said.
+“But the way he made his free throws, the way he did everything, stepped up, the poise, the confidence, the leadership.
+He has been working on it.
+We say we want Giannis to get to the free throw line.
+We believe.
+We talked about it this past summer.
+To win a championship, you’ve got to make free throws and you’ve got to make shots.”

 The 26-year-old Antetokounmpo noted this week he hadn’t even started playing basketball in 2007, when LeBron James made his first finals appearance.
 His rare blend of size and athleticism made him the No. 15 overall pick in the 2013 draft, and he made his first All-Star appearance four years later.